 ENGL 091 Preparing for College Reading I

 ENGL 092 Preparing for College Reading II

 ENGL 095 Reading and Writing Seminar

 ENGL 098 Reading and Writing Studio

-ENGL 099
+ENGL 099 Introductory Writing

-MATH 001-003 Preparing for College Math I-III
+MATH 001-003 Preparing for College Math I-III Fundamentals of Mathematics

 MATH 010 Fundamentals of Mathematics

-MATH 011
+MATH 011 Introductory Algebra Intermediate Algebra

-MATH 012
+MATH 012 Intermediate Algebra

-MATH 060
+MATH 060 Math Literacy

-MATH 061
+MATH 061 Non-algebra Support

-MATH 065 Integrated Preparation for College Algebra
+MATH 065 Non-algebra ́Support Integrated Preparation for College Algebra

-ENGL 098 ENGL 099 MATH 001-003 MATH 010 MATH 011 MATH 012 MATH 060 MATH 061 Reading and Writing Studio Introductory Writing Preparing for College Math I-III Fundamentals of Mathematics Introductory Algebra Intermediate Algebra Math Literacy Non-algebra Support

 KEY Keep an eye out for these symbols, which give important information about certain courses.
 These courses have no prerequisites or developmental courses required.
-9 These courses are only offered in certain semesters. $\mathbb{A}$ Students must earn a minimum grade in these courses to remain in the program. = Eligible electives for this program are listed on the reverse.
+Q These courses are only offered in certain semesters. \triangle Students must earn a minimum grade in these courses to remain in the program.
+Eligible electives for this program are listed on the reverse.
 Watch for this symbol.